duxsco/gentoo-installation/docs/disk_setup.md

 ⚠ If you have confidential data stored in a non-encrypted way and don't want to risk the data landing in foreign hands I recommend the use of something like `dd`, e.g. [https://wiki.archlinux.org/title/Securely_wipe_disk](https://wiki.archlinux.org/title/Securely_wipe_disk)! ⚠

-## Disk Partitioning And Formating
+## 3.2.
+Partitioning And Formating

 Prepare the disks (copy&paste one after the other):